palmerr23/reflowOvenController/README.md

 *The main menu can be navigated by rotating the encoder (sic!).
 Clicking enters the menu item, or navigates to the submenu.
 Doubleclick moves up or back or exits the menu item.*

 ![FanSpeedEdit]
-*To edit a setting, click once to enter edit mode (red cursor), rotate to change the value, click again to save.
+*To edit a setting, click once to enter edit mode (red cursor), then rotate to change the value, click again to save.
 Doubleclick will exit without saving.*

 ![MenuEditProfile]

 ![ProfileSettings]
-*These are typical profile settings...*
+*These are typical solder profile settings...*

 ![ProfileSettingsEdit]
-*They can be easily edited using the encoder like described above.*
+*These parameters can be easily edited using the encoder as described above.*

 ![MenuLoadProfile]
-*Profiles can be loaded and saved.
+*Up to 30 Profiles can be loaded and saved.
 You have to do this manually, so that you can have 'save-as' functionality without overwriting existing profiles.*

 ![PIDValues]
-*My current pid values for my 1300W toaster oven.*
+*These are the current pid values for my 1300W 20$ toaster oven.*

 ![PIDValuesEdit]
-*Edit is simple, like above.
-Note that, unlike with the profile settings, the PID values will be stored to EEPROM when you exit.*
+*Editing is simple, like above.
+Note that, unlike with the profile settings, the PID values will be automatically stored to EEPROM when you exit the submenu by doubleclicking.*

 Obtaining the source code